AppForce1/do-ios.com/src/content/agenda/2024-workshop-drinks.md

 summary: "At the end of the workshop all attendees, Donny, Daniel, and Jeroen will have a drink together."
 ---

-On the 2th floor, in the NEMO Science Museum Restaurant.
+On the 2th floor, in the NEMO Science Museum Cafe.